m2ci-msp/msp-poster-package/README.md

 ## Poster block IDs

-Each poster block is internally a tikZ node and can be accessed by using a unique ID that depends on the order of the blocks:
+Each poster block is internally a TikZ node and can be accessed by using a unique ID that depends on the order of the blocks:
 The ID for the first block is 1, for the second block, we have ID 2 and so on.

 ## Shifted poster